Jimmy Fallon responded perfectly to Trump’s salty tweet about him

 The tweet is a reference to an interview Jimmy Fallon gave to The Hollywood Reporter last week, in which he expressed deep regret over the way he handled Trump’s appearance as a Tonight Show guest in 2016.
 Fallon’s infamous hair-jostling interview with the then candidate, which happened less than two months before the election and was widely derided at the time, later came to define the host in an unflattering way.
 Fallon crystallized his reputation as the apolitical good-time party host at the precise moment that America was about to become an all-hands-on-deck emergency where even talk show hosts are needed to sound the alarm that our country is in crisis.

-Of all the things a celebrity might do to force Trump’s tweeting hand, this one seems relatively tame.
+Of all the things a celebrity might do to force Trump’s tweeting hand, though, this instance seems relatively tame.
 It’s not exactly posing with a fake severed Trump head or even shouting “Fuck Trump” at the Tony’s.
 Instead, it was one man’s perfectly reasonable regret.
 A normal person would let it go.
 A normal president would find the idea of responding at all way beyond ridiculous.
 But not Trump.
-There is no act of pettiness or Real Housewives-style media diva behavior to0 small to engage him.
+There is no act of pettiness or Real Housewives-style diva-ry to0 small to engage him.
 The only question was: How would Jimmy Fallon respond?
 As it turns out, he would respond like a mensch.

 In honor of the President’s tweet I’ll be making a donation to RAICES in his name.

-Note: UPDATE: On Monday night’s episode of The Tonight Show with Jimmy Fallon, the host addressed the issue further, asking a great question of the president: “Why are you tweeting at me?”